nikhilsu/HD/README.md

-# HotDog Script That runs only on MAC
+# HotDog script that runs only on MAC
 Prevent Users from accesing their Terminal!